stephenreid321/greenpill/Welcome.md

 - [ ] Train an AI model on this and allow people to chat to it
 - [ ] Make a green-accented GreenPill skin
 - [ ] Transition away from Obsidian Publish to an open source publishing solution e.g. [Flowershow](https://flowershow.app/) or [digital-garden-jekyll-template](https://github.com/maximevaillancourt/digital-garden-jekyll-template)
+- [x] 'Top 3 podcasts on this concept'
 - [x] AI-generated 'see also' links
 - [x] Host at [greenpill.education](https://greenpill.education)